seanox/aspect-js/manual/en/markup.md

 ```

 Example of importing via DataSource-URL.
-If only one URL is specified, the data and transformation URLs are derived from
+If only one URL is specified, the URL for data and transformation are derived
-it.
+from it.

 ```html
 <article import="{{'xml:/example/content'}}">